harm27/obs-java-client/README.md

 Check https://github.com/harm27/obs-websocket-java/milestones for which version the other events and requests are planned.

 Version 1.3 is in development to rebuild the requests en events to be generated based on obs-websocket protocol definition.
-Development is now in the stage of checking the code, setting up a nightly build and waiting on the obs-websocket 4.9.0 release.
+Development is now in the stage of improving the code and waiting on the obs-websocket 4.9.0 release.
+There are nightly builds available to test the current version.

 # Download options
 To be able to use this project you can either download the jars or use the maven dependency.